 Can I still make a complaint to the Financial Ombudsman Service (FOS) about the firm?

 FOS paused progressing complaints against Amigo on 25 March 2021 and are not currently taking on new cases.
+As we continue to engage with Amigo on potential next steps, FOS will be maintaining their pause on complaint handling.
 Please check the FOS website for up to date information.

 I already have a claim with the FOS, what do I do now?
 Will I still receive compensation?